Advertiser Disclosure

 Gold Medallion status is the level above entry-level Silver Medallion status in the SkyMiles elite status program.
 At Gold status, you start to experience many mid-tier frequent flyer benefits, and it is a huge jump from the lower Silver level.

 Gold Medallion is the second-largest tier in the Delta program, and it’s where many road warriors and business people have their membership.
-Gold Medallion is the first status level in the program to come with SkyTeam Elite Plus, the SkyTeam top-tier level that allows enhanced airport experiences, including worldwide lounge access no matter the class of service you are traveling in.
+Gold Medallion is the first status level in the program to come with SkyTeam Elite Plus, the SkyTeam alliance’s top-tier level that allows enhanced airport experiences, including worldwide lounge access no matter the class of service you’re traveling in.
 It falls below Platinum and Diamond Medallion status.

-In this post, we’re going to look at the benefits and value of Gold Medallion status, as well as how you may be able to maximize Gold Medallion status.
+Follow along as we examine the benefits and value of Gold Medallion status, as well as how you may be able to maximize Gold Medallion status.

 How To Earn Gold Medallion Status